The Nordic Thunder of Formula One

 Compared to their number of drivers and years, Finns have the best over-all results in the sport out of all the Nordic countries with four championships in all.
 Albeit, Finland’s track record didn’t start off promisingly.
 Leo Kinnunen, the first Finnish driver, only ever qualified for one race in 1974, an entry which resulted in a retirement.
 Similarly Mikko Kozarowitzky tried out for two qualifyings in the 1977 season and failed both times.

-Finland’s success in the sport really started with Keke Rosberg (pictured left) who, against all odds, won the 1982 World Championship despite winning only one Grand Prix the whole season.
+Finland’s success in the sport really started with Keke Rosberg (pictured right) who, against all odds, won the 1982 World Championship despite winning only one Grand Prix the whole season.
 Rosberg never matched the excellence of this season though and Finns had to wait until the 1998 season, when Mika Häkkinen beat Michael Schumacher for the title.
 Häkkinen stands currently as the only Finnish double champion, having won the 1999 championship as well against Eddie Irvine.
 The most recent Finnish championship is from Kimi Räikkönen, currently driving for Ferrari, who took his first championship on his seventh season in 2007 (also driving for Ferrari).

 So as mentioned before, this will be the first time that four Nordic drivers will be racing together since 1974.
 That season was also the first and, thus far, only time that participants from all three countries took part in the same Grand Prix.
 The 1974 Swedish Grand Prix had three Swedes, one Dane and one Finn participate.
 The Swedes were of course Ronnie Peterson, Bertil Roos and Reine Wisell, all of whom retired from the race.
 Leo Kinnunen was obviously the one Finn to retire.
 It was also the one and only race for Danish driver Tom Belsø, who actually finished a respectable 8th (although didn’t score points due to the regulations of the day).
 The most drivers from Nordic countries seen in consequent seasons have numbered three, last time in 1998 when Mika Häkkinen and Mika Salo from Finland raced alongside the Dane Jan Magnussen (father of Kevin).